Gross Reservoir: Expansion project

 Denver Water applied to the U.S. Army Corps of Engineers for a permit under section 404 of the Clean Water Act, required to construct the expansion, and that permit was granted in 2017.
 In response, several environmental groups sued USACE on grounds that the agency's deliberations about granting the permit violated the Clean Water Act, Endangered Species Act, and National Environmental Policy Act.
 In July 2020 the Federal Energy Regulatory Commission granted a required modification to the Federal Power Act license granted to Colorado Water for Gross Dam before it was built.

 A contract for design services was awarded to Stantec, an engineering consulting firm, in 2017.

 Boulder County announced in spring 2019 that it would require Denver Water to obtain a land use permit under Colorado law before commencing the expansion project.
 Denver Water submitted its application for that permit in September 2020.

-Preparation work for the expansion is well underway.
-Overall the expansion is planned to raise the height of the dam by 131 feet which will triple the volume of the reservoir.
-With a goal of finishing the project in 2025.
-This will also make this the largest dam in the state of Colorado.
+Boulder County commissioners approved the expansion in 2021 and accepted a $12.5 million mitigation deal.

 Climate

-According to the Köppen Climate Classification system, Gross Reservoir has an oceanic climate, abbreviated "Cfb" on climate maps.
 The hottest temperature recorded at Gross Reservoir was 94 F on July 9, 2003, June 23, 2012, June 26, 2012, and June 22, 2016, while the coldest temperature recorded was -24 F on February 2, 2011.